yazan-alnugnugh/laravel-datatable/_docs/4-Usage.md

 ### **client side**

-to add select input for relation column you will add filter object as below
+to add select input for relation column you will add filters prop as below
 ```selection``` the object contains all filter selection data

  ````show```` to disable or enable selection filter